Sep9

 Teaches how there’s certain experiences between us in the Lord that are meant to be treated as sacred and personal.
 There are certain treasures that the Lord gives that we may grow and thrive.

-You would think how could anyone hold something like this back.
+Can you image how hard this would have been for Peter who was married. and the restraint he would have had to use.
+(How many of us wouldn’t share this secrets with our own wives) You would think how could anyone hold something like this back.
 If your Peter your thinking I can’t wait to tell the other disciples.
-Wait until Andrew gets a load of this.
-The restraint must have been so great.
+Wait until my brother Andrew gets a load of this or my wife.

 Where Jesus’ call for silence was for that time and place.
 The good news for us is that Jesus has been raised from the dead!
 That means we don’t have to be quiet anymore.
 We can tell everyone about Jesus.